 You may be able to get a lower interest rate or longer repayment term by refinancing your student loans.

 Fixed-rate private student loans generally do not allow borrowers to switch to a longer repayment term, since the loan pricing was based on the length of the repayment term.
 Interest rates are often lower on loans with shorter repayment terms.
 So, the main way to get a longer repayment term on a private student loan is to refinance.

 If you improve your credit scores, you may be able to qualify for a lower interest rate on a private refinance.

-Keep in mind refinancing federal student loans means a loss in many benefits – the option for income-based repayments, generous deferment options, and potential loan forgiveness.
+Keep in mind refinancing federal student loans means a loss in many benefits – the option for income-based repayments, generous deferment options, and potential loan forgiveness for federal student loans.